brouberol/blog/content/pico-mixer.md

 ---

-The final iteration of that project is available [here](https://github.com/brouberol/pico-mixer/tree/main/pico) and [here](https://github.com/brouberol/pico-mixer/tree/main/pico_mixer_web).
+The final iteration of that project is available [here](https://github.com/brouberol/pico-mixer/tree/main/pico) (for the keypad code) and [here](https://github.com/brouberol/pico-mixer/tree/main/pico_mixer_web) (for the webserver and webapp code).